MikeBeaton/GitCheatSheet/README.md

     (Make sure that the user you are committing as has write permissions on the repository, otherwise it will look like it is just not there) git remote add origin https://github.com/GRP-IT/GradWebsiteMVC (or whatever repository name) git push -u origin master (or whatever   name)
     (If you are co-existing with SVN, you will also want to add .git and .gitignore the the svn:ignore properties to make SVN ignore Git files.
-You should do this recursively (i.e. so it applies it to this and all subdirectories) as we have always added all svn:ignore properties recursively up to now.)
+You should do this recursively (i.e. so it applies it to this and all subdirectories) if you normally apply all svn:ignore properties recursively.)

 Get a copy of a remote repository: